How can anyone ever be prepared when landing in the UK, for detainment at Heathrow Airport for 6 hours?

 Sadly, this is not what happened.
 I wait.

 During my 6-hour ordeal, I’ve seen six officers and wonder how UK-citizens feel about this waste of taxpayer money?
 Why aren’t these guys chasing real threats?

 Free to go!

-Granted a 6-month ‘Restricted’ Tourist Visa but “I could not seek employment”.
-To which I replied (as in the interview), I am semi-retired, travelling, and did not want to seek anything from the UK.
+Granted a 6-month ‘Restricted’ Tourist Visa but advised ‘I cannot seek employment’.
+To which I reply (as in the interview): I am semi-retired, travelling, and did not want to seek anything from the UK.